 Outside the Work

-I'm also still chasing a few dreams that aren't real estate.
-Someday, I want to open a gallery supporting up-and-coming contemporary artists and sculptors.
-And somewhere down the road, a small hotel — because in my mind, art, hospitality, and real estate all do the same thing.
+Lastly, I'm also still chasing a few dreams that aren't directly connected to my real estate sales business.
+Someday, I want to open an art gallery supporting up-and-coming contemporary artists who create in multiple mediums.
+Art is such an incredible and special part of our lives, and it's important to help provide guidance and a platform for artists to begin and shine.
+And somewhere down the road, a small hotel is also in the works.
+In my mind art, hospitality, and real estate all do the same thing.
 They create spaces that move people, tell stories, and reflect who we are.

-The rest is still being written, one home and one good person at a time.
-If you're someone who values craft, partnership, and a real relationship over a quick close, let's grab dinner first and figure out the deal from there.
+The rest is still being written, one home and one person at a time.

 *Authentication failed.
 Please enter your details below to get your free valuation.